ezoerner/c-star-path-j/README.md

 ---
 Template object, will be either a working JDBCTemplate configured for CQL3, or a CqlTemplate in the style of JDBCTemplate.
 Uses the Datastax Java Driver for transport and low level operations.
+Also planned for this module is a layer of support for accessing structured data using hierarchical paths and JSON.

 thrift
 ------
 Templates for column and super column family access, using the Hector library and Thrift for transport and low level operations.

-Also planned is support for accessing structured data using hierarchical paths and JSON.